FamilyMeans Therapist Bios

 Linda can provide individual, couple, or family therapy and works out of the Stillwater office.

-CHRISTA MARINCEL, MA
+CHRISTA MARINCEL, MA, LAMFT (She/Her)

-CHRISTA MARINCEL, MA
+CHRISTA MARINCEL, MA, LAMFT (She/Her)

 Mental Health Therapist

 Christa earned a Master’s of Marriage, Couples, and Family therapy from Adler Graduate School.
 She works from a person-centered approach that incorporates influences from attachment and solution-focused perspectives.
 She collaborates with clients to identify and enlist their internal strengths and resources to approach life’s challenges.
 Christa has a background in mediation and experience helping couples better understand each other, and improve communication skills and relationships.
-Christa provides school-based mental health services at Tartan High School.
+Christa provides School-Based Mental Health services at Tartan High School.
 She has training in Trauma-Focused Cognitive Behavioral Therapy and EFT.
 Her hobbies include meditation, yoga, running, cooking, and hiking or cross-country skiing through the woods. --

 SARAH SWANBERG, MS (She/Her)